siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

   * Raw Gcode blocks or JSON wrapped Gcode blocks are presented on the data channel
   * Blocks are read one line at a time
   * Lines terminated with LF, CR or both
   * All input is interpreted as Gcode (or whatever data protocol is in effect).
-All else is treated as an error.
+All else is treated as an error. **[This seems to invalidate the ability to have JSON-wrapped Gcode.
+I suggest removing JSON-wrapped Gcode as valid from this channel.]**
   * No response is provided back on the data channel (no echo, acknowledgements, or errors)
 * Control Channel
   * Control channel accepts all other commands and controls, including: